hari-basnet/random-color-generator-integrify/README.md

 # Random color generator

-This project helped me to understand random function.
+This project helped me to understand random function to create random color of certain numbers.
+This project also has functionality to copy the hex color code of the colors generated.

 # Demo